Breaking News: US Rep Duncan Hunter, Wife, Indicted On Corruption Charges (Posted 08/21/18 at 4:05 p.m.)

 The film marks the directorial debut of writer Alex Garland (he wrote "28 Days Later" and "Sunshine").
 He delivers a smart and surprisingly assured sci-fi thriller that explores how we define being human.
 Nathan says people are programmed through nature or nurture to be who they are.
 Caleb brings a sense of morality to the equation suggesting it's one's ability to distinguish right from wrong that makes us human.
 But perhaps it’s our will to survive that proves our defining trait and the one that drives Ava to develop a sophisticated intelligence.

 "Ex Machina" is an elegantly designed film with outstanding effects yet in the end it's less about effects and more about the story and ideas.
 The antagonistic relationship between Caleb and Nathan provides the perfect battleground for ideas, and what Garland is most interested in talking about is defining the things that make us human.

 When I saw ads for this film I was surprised by how much it looked like the Welsh sci-fi film "The Machine."
 I had seen it a couple years ago at the Abertoir Film Festival.
-Both films focused on scientists who had created a female robot that ended up surpassing and challenging its creator.
-And both raised issues about what happens if a robot actually achieves a level of consciousness that makes us look upon it as human.
+Both films focus on scientists who have created a female robot that ends up surpassing and challenging its creator.
+And both raise issues about what happens if a robot actually achieves a level of consciousness that makes us look upon it as human.